Bangladesh–France relations: History

 The French first arrived in Bengal during the late 17th century.
 They maintained trading posts in Dhaka and other cities.
 In 1757, France sent a contingent of troops to Bengal to fight against the British in the Battle of Plassey.
+On September 10th, 2023, French President Macron visited Bangladesh, in order to increase the countries cooperation in areas like climate change, trade, and technology.

+In 2020, there were protests in several Muslim countries, including Bangladesh, over French President's Macron comments towards Islam, and a cartoon of the prophet Muhammed.
+The government of Bangladesh, however, was silent.

 High level visits

 In 1990, French President François Mitterrand paid an official visit to Bangladesh.
 Bangladesh Prime Minister Sheikh Hasina paid an official visit to Paris in 1999.
 Former Bangladesh Foreign Ministers Morshed Khan and Dipu Moni paid official visits to France in 2006 and 2010 respectively.
+French Defence Minister Florence Parly visited Bangladesh on 9 March 2020.

 Cultural relations

-Alliance Française has been promoting French culture in Bangladesh since 1959.
-French archaeologists have been working on the excavation of Mahasthangarh since 1993 and have made a number of important discoveries.
+Alliance Française has been promoting French culture in East Pakistan (now Bangladesh) since 1959.
+French archaeologists have worked with Bangladeshi colleagues on the excavation of Mahasthangarh since 1993 and have made a number of important discoveries.

 Economic relations

-As of 2012, the bilateral trade between the two countries stood at $1.647 billion of which Bangladesh's export to France amounts to $1.513 billion.
+As of 2021, the bilateral trade between the two countries stood at $2.4 billion of which Bangladesh's export to France amounts to $2.12 billion.
+France's export to the Bangladesh is $225.97 million.
 Bangladesh mainly exports knitwear, woven garments, frozen food, agricultural products, leather, jute and jute goods to France.
 France's main export items include chemical products, electronics, transport products, wood and paper.
+France is one of the largest markets for Bangladeshi garments.